-- 1. Ensure that students selected for participation are available and committed to completing the entire program.
-They should not be pulled out of the session to attend another activity.
-Perhaps provide an incentive for program completion such as a coupon to dress-down or have an extra recess. - 2.
+- 1. Continue priority selection of students based on K-PREP reading scores (high novice through low proficient). - 2.
+Ensure that students selected for participation are available and committed to completing the entire program.
+Perhaps provide an incentive for program completion such as a coupon to dress-down or an extra recess. - 3.
 Cultivate parent engagement by hosting a "Parent-Open House" to kick-off the program and provide valuable program information.
-Send home a parent information sheet after each session that summarizes that session's learning objectives and gives tips on ways that parents can engage their children in discussing or further exploring that content. - 3.
-Contact the parents of students who miss more than one session and provide timely assistance when behavior issues are raised as a concern. - 4.
-Offer the after-school sessions earlier in the spring so that learning needs can be shared with the teacher of record and hopefully addressed before the K-PREP assessment.
-Explore possible benefits of JCPS teacher scoring. - 5.
+Send home a parent information sheet after each session that summarizes that session's learning objectives and gives tips on ways that parents can engage their children in discussing or further exploring that content. - 4.
+Have school principal contact the parents of students who miss more than one session and provide timely assistance when behavior issues are raised as a concern. - 5.
+Offer the after-school sessions earlier in the spring so that learning needs can be shared with the teacher of record and hopefully addressed before the K-PREP assessment. - 6.
+Consider ways to incentivize a 4th grade teacher to provide "back-up" support during KSC session. - 7.
+Do not increase the 10:1 KSC student/teacher ratio until at least one more year of data has been collected and student behavior issues have been solved. - 8.
+Collaborate with the district's science specialist in future endeavors to ensure that the program addresses common student misunderstandings and aligns with the Next Generation Science Standards. - 9.
+Continue providing core content aligned language arts and math instruction as major program components. - 10.
 Consider adding an informal "check for learning" at the end of each session.
-Learning needs from the former session would be addressed before the next content is begun. - 6.
-Collaborate with the district's science specialist in future endeavors to ensure that the program addresses common student misunderstandings and aligns with the Next Generation Science Standards. - 7.
-Seek novel approaches to increasing participation at "Family Nights".
+Learning needs from the former session would be addressed before the next content is begun. - 11.
+Take steps to increase participation at "Family Nights".
 Suggestions include providing transportation, raffling a KSC membership to attendees, providing a light dinner, and/or offering a "Science Fair" format where families are invited to see their child actively demonstrating an important science concept.